 One may wonder, from a Web architectural point of view, why anything more than a URI would be needed to reference a Web service.
-Indeed, a service reference does make use of a URI to indicate the endpoint address of a service.
+Indeed, a service reference does make use of one or more URIs to indicate the endpoint addresses of a service.
 However, it may also include additional metadata about that service, such as the WSDL 2.0 interface and binding that the service supports.